F-1 Visa and SEVIS Fee Payment

 - Pay the visa application fee by following the instructions on your local US Embassy/Consulate website.

-- Pay the required SEVIS fee of $200.
+- Pay the required SEVIS fee.
 See www.fmjfee.com for more information about the SEVIS fee.
 You must bring a copy of the SEVIS fee payment receipt to the visa interview.

 - Prepare and bring all items as indicated on the US Embassy/Consulate website to your visa interview.
 Typical required items include: passport, Form DS-160, Photo and Form I-20.
 Additional required documents may include: bank information, transcripts or English test scores.
 Please consulate the US Embassy/Consulate website for specific lists of required documents as this could vary by country.